Tuhin4042/Computer-Graphics/README.md

 ## Installation

-1. Ensure OpenGL and GLUT libraries are installed.
+1. Make sure OpenGL and GLUT libraries are installed.
 2. Compile the code using a compatible C++ compiler.

 Example: